 The Farm.
-A one-acre rooftop farm, including a greenhouse, that is expected to produce up to 40,000 pounds of produce a year; these crops will be directed to the convention center's kitchens where the produce will be incorporated into customer meals served throughout the year;
+A one-acre rooftop farm, including a greenhouse, that is expected to produce up to 40,000 pounds of produce a year; these crops are directed to the convention center's kitchens where the produce is incorporated into customer meals served throughout the year;

 The Rooftop.
-In addition to the farm, the rooftop event space also will feature a meadow, a shade garden, an orchard and several ornamental planters with a focus on pollinator friendly and native plants.
+In addition to the farm, the rooftop event space also features a meadow, a shade garden, an orchard and several ornamental planters with a focus on pollinator friendly and native plants.

 Solar Energy.
-More than 3,000 solar panels will be installed on the rooftop of the existing and expanded rooftops of the Javits Center, making it the largest rooftop solar farm in Manhattan; It will generate 1.7MWs of solar energy, which includes 3.5 MWs of battery storage, providing the convention center with more than 2 gigawatt hours per year of clean generated electricity;
+More than 3,000 solar panels will be installed on the rooftops of of the Javits Center, making it the largest rooftop solar farm in Manhattan; It will generate 1.61 MWs of solar energy, which includes 3.5 MWs of battery storage, providing the convention center with more than 2 gigawatt hours per year of clean generated electricity;

 Water Efficiency.
-Two underground cisterns will capture and treat rainwater to be used for irrigation on the roof, reducing the need for potable water for irrigation by at least 50%.
-Low-flow fixtures will reduce potable water use by at least 35%;

-Indoor Environmental Quality.
-The HVAC system will include CO2 sensors in all common spaces to adjust ventilation rates based on occupancy.
-All multi-occupancy spaces that are regularly occupied will have shared lighting controls that occupants can adjust, and at least 90% of individual regularly occupied spaces will have lighting controls.
+Two underground cisterns capture and treat rainwater for irrigating all the plants on the level 4 roof, reducing the need for potable water for irrigation by at least 50%.
+Low-flow fixtures reduce potable water use by at least 35%; Indoor Environmental Quality.
+The HVAC system includes CO2 sensors in all common spaces to adjust ventilation rates based on occupancy.
+All multioccupancy spaces that are regularly occupied have shared lighting controls that occupants can adjust, and at least 90% of individual regularly occupied spaces have lighting controls.
 Materials and finishes selected are low in volatile organic compounds for healthy indoor air; and